luturol/luturol.github.io/_posts/2021-04-29-how-to-configure-application-insights-in-net5.md

 dotnet add package Microsoft.Extensions.Logging.ApplicationInsights --version 2.17.0
 ```

-After that you need to initialize the configurations from application inights on Statup.cs and Program.cs
+After that, you need to initialize the configurations from application insights on Statup.cs and Program.cs

 On Startup.cs, you need to add the service dependency.